California Contractor License Bond: A Comprehensive Guide

 Step 9 – Purchase a Surety Bond or Deposit Cash

-Contractors must deposit cash or purchase and maintain a $15,000 contractor license surety bond.
-The contractor must have a license number or application fee number issued by the CSLB before they can file the bond.
+Contractors must deposit cash or purchase and maintain a $25,000 contractor license surety bond.
+The contractor must have a license number or application fee number issued by the CSLB before filing the bond.

 Step 10 – Purchase Insurance